 Wander around the town and see the church in the city center and cute German buildings

-The cutest little German town, surrounded by vineyards at the bottom of a hill and along the Rhine.
+A cute little German town, surrounded by vineyards at the bottom of a hill and along the Rhine.

 Take the cable car up to the top of the hill.
 It goes over vineyards and gives gorgeous views of the town, river, and vineyards

-Drosselgasse – cobbled street with numerous historic buildings, restaurants, bars and shops
+Cobbled street with numerous historic buildings, restaurants, bars and shops

 Easy day trip from Mainz

-Check out a Mainz soccer game!
+Check out a Mainz soccer game

-Casemates du Bock – war caves (total of 23 km of underground tunnel networks – a few tunnels are open to the public)
+War caves (total of 23 km of underground tunnel networks – a few tunnels are open to the public)

 German town about 45 minutes away from Mainz by train.
 Very quiet little town, but has some beautiful viewpoints of the town and vineyards.
 There are also spots you can do wine tasting like Fritz Bastian.
-Nice quick afternoon trip to see something different

 Take a boat down the river from one town to another in the summer.
-I haven’t tried this but seems nice!

 Town about 1 hour by car away to spend a few hours and explore